gbiggs/rtshell/README.txt

 3. Use the Windows installer.
 This will perform the same job as running setup.py (see #2), but saves opening a command prompt.
-You may still need to add paths to your environment variables
+You may still need to add paths to your environment variables (see step c, above).

 Post-install
 ------------

 If you are using a bash-compatible shell, source the bash_completion script.
-You can find it in ${prefix}/share/rtcshell/.
+You can find it in ${prefix}/share/rtcshell/ (${prefix} is the directory where you installed rtcshell).
 This will allow you to use tab-completion with the commands.

 In Linux/OSX, source the rtcwd alias.
 The best way to do this is to add a line to your shell's startup file that sources it.
 For example, if you are using a